By Steve Herschbach

 White's 24K battery holder and headphone jack location

-The Goldmaster 24K is available in two versions.
-One comes with a 5.5" x 10" DD coil as the stock coil.
-The other package also adds a 6.5" round concentric coil for a two coil package.
-Scuff covers for the coils are not included with the detector.
+The Goldmaster 24K comes with a 5.5" x 10" DD coil as the stock coil.
+A 6.5" round concentric coil is available as an option.
+Scuff covers for the coil are not included with the detector or when you buy an accessory coil - they are separate optional items.

 The 5.5" x 10" DD search coil weighs 14.5 oz or 412 grams.
 The coil is 1" thick.
 The 6.5" round concentric coil is 3/4" thick and weighs 13.1 oz or 370 grams.
 Therefore the 24K when outfitted with the 6" concentric weighs in at 3 lbs 5 oz (3.3 lbs).
-White's also has a 13.5" x 8" DD available soon that weighs 1 lb 8 oz or 682 grams.
+White's possibly has a 13.5" x 8" DD available soon that weighs 1 lb 8 oz or 682 grams.
 Finally, a version of the 4" x 6" Shooter DD is in the works also.
+Neither of these coils is available for sale as of March 2019 so for now the GMK has one accessory coil (the 6" concentric) available for purchase.
 Do note that all pre-existing coils for other White's Goldmaster or GMT models are not compatible with the Goldmaster 24K.
 The 24K pumps about 50% more voltage to the coils than previous models, requiring tighter tolerances in the new coils.
 The coil connector has been changed to prevent confusion.

 5.5" x 10" DD search coil and 6.5" round concentric coil for White's Goldmaster 24K